The Boy Who Came Back from Heaven: Repudiation, lawsuits, and eviction

-On January 13, 2015, Alex Malarkey released an open letter to Christian publishers and bookstores via the Christian Apologetics blog known as Pulpit and Pen, confessing that the entire account of his journey to Heaven was fictional, and implored them to remove the book from their stores.
+On January 13, 2015, Alex Malarkey released an open letter to Christian publishers and bookstores, via a Christian Apologetics blog, Pulpit and Pen, confessing that the entire account of his journey to Heaven was fictional, and implored them to remove the book from their stores.
 In his letter he notes:

 On January 15, 2015, Tyndale House confirmed it would be withdrawing the book.

 Kevin Malarkey did not speak publicly after his son retracted the book's claims and rebuffed efforts by journalists to contact him until a Slate interview in 2019.
 He told Ruth Graham that he stood by the book.
 He had not spoken previously because, after prayer, he believed God did not want him to since it would harm his children.
 He claimed that royalties from the book had come to approximately a million dollars, half of it from the advance, but most of it had been spent on Alex's care, or given to his church and other Christian charities, and none of it was left.

-Lawsuits

 In 2018, Alex Malarkey filed a lawsuit against Tyndale House, the main publisher based in suburban Chicago, accusing them of charges including defamation and exploitation, seeking an award at least equivalent to the book's profits.
-That same year Kevin and Beth ended their marriage, with Beth getting custody of Alex (now an adult) and the couple's other children going to live with their father.
-Beth says she and Alex are in a difficult financial situation and cannot guarantee that they will be able to remain in their house; she would like an accounting of how Kevin spent the money from the book.
+That same year, Kevin and Beth divorced.
+Beth received custody of Alex (now an adult) and the couple's other children went to live with their father in Fort Collins, Colorado.
+Since then, Beth has stated that she and Alex were in a difficult financial situation.
+Even after the divorce, Kevin held the title to the family's home in Logan County, Ohio.
+He eventually evicted Beth and Alex from the house in 2022 in order to sell.
+Kevin claimed that he needed the proceeds from the house sale to provide for his and Beth's other children.
+Beth and Alex, on the other hand, claimed that Kevin was motivated by revenge for Alex's renunciation of the book.